sap-tutorials/sap-build-process-automation/tutorials/spa-create-sapui5-task-orderapproval/spa-create-sapui5-task-orderapproval.md

     - in the File Explorer, locate the **mta.yaml** file and right-click on it
     - select **Build MTA Project**

     <!-- border -->![Process](015.png)

 4. Build the application

+    Use the `npm run build` command to build your application.

     <!-- border -->![Process](016.png)

 5. Deploy the application

     Use the `npm run deploy` command to deploy your application.

     > You may use the command `cf deploy mta_archives/ordersmanagement_0.0.1.mtar` replacing the `mtar` file name with your generated one.

     <!-- border -->![Process](017.png)

 6. Once deployed, your application should be visible in the **BTP Cockpit** under **HTML5 Applications** if you're subscribed to SAP Build Work Zone.

     <!-- border -->![Process](018.png)